 Application as a Graduate Special Student

-- Once you have been accepted as a graduate special student, you must fill out a Course Selection Form.
+- Upon acceptance as a graduate special student, complete a Course Selection Form.

-- Check with the departments offering the courses you want to take.
-You must meet all prerequisites, and you must obtain the instructor's signature, granting permission to take the class.
+- Check with the department about course offerings and prerequisites.
+Obtain the instructor's signature granting permission to take the class.

 - Obtain the signature of the Assistant Dean in the Office of the Dean of the Graduate School, who acts as the advisor for graduate special students.